nineflowAmin/daniel-kereama.github.io/_posts/2025-11-28-what-building-multi-agent-ai-system-taught-me.md

 The final definitions are co-created by the agents themselves, not just designed by me.

 ![A visual representation of agents in a circle, each critiquing and refining each other, with feedback loops and collaborative refinement shown as flowing connections]({{ '/assets/images/' | append: page.post_slug | append: '/agent-critique.jpg' | relative_url }})
-*Image prompt: "A visual representation of AI agents in a circle, each critiquing and refining each other, with feedback loops and collaborative refinement shown as flowing connections between agents, abstract digital art style"*

 ### Meta-Learning